Commitment Issues picoCTF 2024 Solution

 cd drop-in/

 This is a successor to the Time Machine challenge.
-If you use `ls -a` in drop-in directory you can see the .git file which allows you to see the commits.
+If you use ls -a in drop-in directory you can see the .git file which allows you to see the commits.
 Before looking at prior commits in the log there is a file called "message.txt" with the file contents of "TOP SECRET".

 1. Step 1List commits

-git log shows a commit labeled "create flag" with ID 3d5ec8a26ee7b092a1760fea18f384c35e435139.
+git log walks the commit chain back from HEAD.
+The history shows a commit labeled "create flag" with hash 3d5ec8a26ee7b092a1760fea18f384c35e435139.

 git log